 In typical TV storyline fare, a single episode will usually have two plot lines, referred to as the A-story and the B-story.
 Occasionally there will be a third line, known as the C-story, and if the writers are feeling particularly ambitious that day, they might even squeeze a D-story in there.
 Often times, if you miss the C- and D-stories, you won't really have missed anything until about ten episodes later when that action becomes important.

 This happens in literature as well, as anyone who has read any of the Song of Ice and Fire series can attest.
-A consequence of having an army of characters is that you will have a lot of plot lines as well.
+A consequence of having a cast of characters is that you will have a lot of plot lines as well.
 If you find yourself in that situation, here are a few ways to manage those plot lines.

 1. Make the characters relevant to each other's plots.